gzeloni/flutter_todo_list_app/README.md

   * Widget acts like a button.
 When clicked, it takes you to a new screen (or a pop-up), which shows the entire contents of the task. - COMPLETED
   * Hold task to show delete option. - COMPLETED
 4. GraphQL for online storage. - ON RELEASE
-5. A complete new design for the App.
+5. A complete new design for the App. - COMPLETED